 Edible Kermanshah Tourist Attractions

 Khuroshte Khalal and Dandeh Kebab are the signature Iranian cuisine dishes of Kermanshah.
-To try them, you can stop by at Chelcheleh Restaurant in Bargh street, Golsorkh Blv. or Heydari Restaurant in Daneshgah Blv.
+To try them, you can stop by Chelcheleh Restaurant in Bargh Street, Golsorkh Blv. or Heydari Restaurant in Daneshgah Blv.

 Kak is another famous local sweet.